BLuckoo/Challenge_14_NYC_Bikes/README.md

 ##
 ##
 **Summary**
-- Male subscribers to the bike sharing service are the majority of the ridership in New york City.
+- Male subscribers to the bike sharing service make up the majority of the ridership in New York City.
-- The main duration of rides is less than 20 minutes with peak times being on weekdays between 8:00 am to 10:00 am and between 5:00 pm and 7:00 pm.
+- The main duration of rides is less than 20 minutes with peak times being on weekdays between 8:00 am to 10:00 am and 5:00 pm and 7:00 pm.
 - Busiest bike stations are close to the train station.
-- The common rider was born between 1980 and 2000.
+- The majority of riders were born between 1980 and 2000.
 - To keep the rideship happy, a maintenance program for the bikes must be in place.
-One way toschedule the bike maintenance is to consider their utilization.
+One way to schedule the bike maintenance is to consider their utilization.
-  - The following bubble chart illustrates the bikes that have the highest utilizations - the size of the bubbles are relative to the utilization level of each bike.
+  - The following bubble chart illustrates the bikes that have the highest utilization rates - the size of the bubbles is relative to the utilization level of each bike.
 ##
 ![image](https://user-images.githubusercontent.com/82583576/126883679-b9e14356-9507-421b-9ae6-5819aea801b6.png)
 ##